tssdavey/k8s-security/README.md

     * Use gvisor if you don't trust images

-    * Pod -> Pod Network policies.
+* Pod -> Pod
+    * Network policies.
 Enforce zero-trust networking between your pods by setting default deny ingress & engree policies.
 Add explicit allow policies for the specific ports & protocols that your pods need to talk to each other on.
     * Implement Pod -> Pod mtls to negate MitM attacks within your cluster.
-    *

-## Monitoring
+## Alterting
-* Reactive monitoring aka auditing
+As security practitioners we want to be proactive rather than reactive, having logs so you can understand why an event happened is good.
+Having alters so that you can catch an event *as* it's happening is way better.
 * Proactive monitoring
--
+    * Use Falco.
+It comes with a comprehensive set of tools out the box which will will catch the lateral movement/privillage escalation stages of attacks, and allows for fine-grained control if there's a legitimate reason that a container needs to for example change ownership of files.
+    * Use kube-api audit server logs.
+These can be really powerful if used well, I recommend auditing every change made to a secret or service account - and setting up a simple dashboard that alerts for example every time a kubectl get secret happens - this shouldn't be happening in your prod clusters.